amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 ---
-title: "The Anatomy Of A Process"
+title: "Anatomy Of A Process"
 chapter: false
 weight: 13
 draft: false